A day in the life of Enzo Lefort

 I assume the life of an elite athlete entails spending a lot of time under the shower!

 Most definitely!
 I shower three times a day.
 However, I’ll only use all my grooming products for my morning shower.
 My fencing friends think I’m super strange when I show up with all my products, but I like it.
-I’ll use my face scrub, my cannabis shower gel, which I really like by the way.
+I’ll use my face scrub, my shower gel, which I really like by the way.
 I’ll wash my hair every two or three days because of the fencing mask!
-We only get one mask per season, and by the end of it you’re left with some pretty strong odours! (laughs) I like natural products a lot, such as mango butter, and coconut oil, which I’ve used for a while.
+We only get one mask per season, and by the end of it you’re left with some pretty strong odors! (laughs) I like natural products a lot, such as mango butter, and coconut oil, which I’ve used for a while.
 I think the Horace deodorant is really cool - I used to end up with a lot of deodorant stains on my clothes, but not anymore.
-Other than that, I must admit I’m a big fan of moisturisers.
+Other than that, I must admit I’m a big fan of moisturizers.

 Really?